There are two primary methods of image formation in lens design.

-1.3 Correspondent standard sensor formats concerning with image height calculated for given angular FOV and equal 12.5 mm Focal Length.
+1.3 Corresponding standard sensor formats with image height calculated for given angular FOV and equal 12.5 mm Focal Length.

 2. Space distortion

-Space distortion is defined as ratio of paraxial value of area s’ forming by small solid angle at image plane for given angle ω of FOV to the area forming by equal value of solid angle at center FOV (ω=0).
+Space distortion is defined as the ratio of paraxial value of areas forming by small solid angle at image plane for given angle ω of FOV to the area forming by equal value of solid angle at center FOV (ω=0).

 Derivation of values of Space distortion was implemented in

-Plots of space distortion depending of type of projection are shown below.
+Plots of space distortion depending on the type of projection are shown below.